 With staycations, you know you won’t be spending all your time basking in 27c heat on a sun lounger, so why not get up and active?
 Yes sitting in a pub garden without a jacket is one of my favourite things to do, but all that level of sloth encourages is eating and drinking.

-Instead, why not get your walking boots on and go for a hike in the countryside?
+Instead, why not get a bit of exercise on holiday?
+Get your walking boots on and go for a hike in the countryside.
 The British countryside is undoubtedly glorious, and you’ll be able to find hundreds of circular walks all over the place by scouring the internet for a few hours.
 What’s more, you have all the luxuries like 4G, sharing the same language, and knowing which number to call in an emergency, on your side, in case the worst happened and you ended up lost on a mountain.

 Perhaps a walk around some coastal cliffs would be more appealing.
 Either way, a long hike is a great way to keep fit.